Igalia/phpreport/docs/admin/installation.md

   - Support for PDO and PostgreSQL
 - Web server (tested with Apache 2.x)
   - PHP module
+- Node.js with a version of 20 or higher
+- NPM
+- Python with a version of 3.11 or higher
+- PIP
+- The Alembic package for Python

 ### Installing dependencies on selected GNU/Linux distros

 Run the following command with root privileges:

 - Ubuntu:
-  `apt install postgresql apache2 php php-pgsql php-xml php-pdo`
+  `apt install postgresql apache2 php php-pgsql php-xml php-pdo nodejs npm python3`
-- Debian: `apt install postgresql apache2 php php-pgsql php-xml`
+- Debian: `apt install postgresql apache2 php php-pgsql php-xml nodejs npm python3`
 - Fedora:
-  `dnf install postgresql-server httpd php php-pgsql php-xml php-pdo`
+  `dnf install postgresql-server httpd php php-pgsql php-xml php-pdo nodejs npm python3`

 If you are installing PhpReport from sources instead of a release package, you must install composer to manage the project dependencies.